How You Control What Happens to Your Digital Life

 A user's direction under subsection A or B of this section overrides a contrary provision in a terms-of-service agreement that does not require the user to act affirmatively and distinctly from the user's assent to the terms of service.

-A.R.S. § 14-13104(C)This is significant.
-Your direction overrides any default buried in a platform's terms of service, as long as the platform did not require you to separately and affirmatively agree to a specific digital asset provision.
-In other words, a generic checkbox you clicked five years ago does not automatically block your family's access.
+A.R.S. § 14-13104(C)This is important.
+Your direction overrides any default buried in a platform's terms of service.
+The exception is when the platform required you to separately agree to a specific digital asset rule.